bparanj/crystal/programming/iac/docs/experiments/git.md

 Using GitHub Actions to deploy code directly to a production server (not using Heroku or similar PaaS providers) involves setting up a CI/CD workflow that automates the deployment process from your GitHub repository to your server based on specific branch updates.
 This setup can work with virtual servers, dedicated servers, or cloud instances where you have SSH access.
 Here's a general overview of how this process works:

 ### 1. **Setup SSH Access**
 Ensure you have SSH access to your production server.
-You'll need the server's IP address or hostname and a secure way to authenticate—typically, an SSH key pair for which the public key is installed on the server and the private key is securely stored in GitHub Actions secrets.
+You'll need the server's IP address or hostname and a secure way to authenticate—, an SSH key pair for which the public key is installed on the server and the private key is securely stored in GitHub Actions secrets.

 ### 2. **Configure GitHub Secrets**
 Store sensitive information required for deployment as GitHub Secrets.
 This might include: